35th Montreal Regional Science & Technology Fair (MRSTF)

 - Whenever asked for the region choose “Montreal Regional Science & Technology Fair” (as opposed to Montreal, which is our French counterpart).

-- Need a copy of the official rules or special forms (e.g. Form A - Contribution from a recognized institution, Form B - Free & individual consent, etc..) , the most up-to-date version are located at
+- If you need a copy of the official rules or special forms (e.g. Form A, Form B, etc.) , the most up-to-date versions are located at

-- In all cases where you are asked to mail something to your local CLS — please note that it is to your teacher-in-charge of science fairs.
+- In all cases where you are asked to mail something to your local CLS — please note that it is to your teacher-in-charge of science fair.

 *NEW* Frequently asked questions section - SEE BELOW

 Dates and Events

 ** Note: Six paper copies of the student reports are to be mailed to Guy Gosselin, Concordia University (see Teacher’s (School) Checklist for mailing address).
 Students must also upload a digital version of their report to the system as well.